Rating: ![]()

 Dragon Half does not contain anything even resembling plot.
 There could be thoughtful moments surrounding the fact that the heroine's love won't accept her because of her race... but not in this series.
 Some parodies of fantasy cliches buried in there at least approach clever, and a few of the jokes are so random and weird that they're almost brilliant, but the primary mode of operation is pure, unadulterated, whacked-out, below-the-belt low, slap-stick idiocy.
 This kind of unrelenting stupidity is not everybody's cup of tea, but I'm almost ashamed to admit how much fun I had watching it.

-There isn't much else to say, really, but just in case some exceptionally dense viewers might have missed the fact that Dragon Half doesn't have a serious frame in it, probably three quarters of the production is in SD (with the huge heads, and the chubby little bodies).
+Just in case some exceptionally dense viewers might have missed the fact that Dragon Half doesn't have a serious frame in it, probably three quarters of the production is in SD (with the huge heads, and the chubby little bodies).
 Everyone and everything is fair game, and there isn't a scene in it that doesn't degenerate into SD at least once (if it was ever "normal" to begin with).

+There isn't much else to say, really.
 Those who hate SD, you've been warned.
 Those who don't, if really basic, moronic, adolescent (or lower) humor tickles your funny bone, you will love Dragon Half.
-Just don't come looking for anything clever (aside from some pretty good fantasy pot shots), or even pretty girls in skimpy armor (Mink might be kinda cute, but it's hard to take a girl with a three foot high body connected to a two foot high head seriously).
+Just don't come looking for anything clever (aside from some pretty good fantasy pot shots), or even pretty girls in skimpy armor (Mink might be kinda cute, but it's hard to take a girl with a three-foot-high body connected to a two-foot-high head seriously).

-Assuming a SD fantasy parody is what you're looking for, the only bad part about Dragon Half is the end, which comes after only two episodes.
-You won't care enough about anybody to feel robbed at the lack of a conclusion, but there is sort of a story...
+Assuming an SD fantasy parody is what you're looking for, the only bad part about Dragon Half is the end, which comes after only two episodes.
+You won't care enough about anybody to feel robbed at the lack of a conclusion, but there is sort of a story.
 OK, not really, but I wanted to see more anyway.
 Again the unspoken rule that any decent OAV series will be cut short after two episodes rears its mocking head.

-Moving on to the technical end of things: The art is clean, and the character designs are rather amusing (even a tad distinctive--when they're not SD, that is--due to the really pointy noses).
+Moving on to the technical end of things: The art is clean, and the character designs are rather amusing (even a tad distinctive--when they're not SD, that is--due to really pointy noses).
 The animation is good enough, but much of it is (intentionally) choppy, again to go with the SD stuff.
-Come to think of it, SD would look pretty strange (ok, even stranger) if it was animated well.
+Come to think of it, SD would look pretty strange (OK, even stranger) if it was animated well.

 ADV's DVD features the Japanese stereo soundtrack plus a 5.1 channel English dub.
 Extras include a commentary track by some of the dub staff.